sucv/SIR/README.md

 # Introduction
-This is a matlab implementation for the paper *A Context-aware Locality Measure for Inlier Pool Enrichment in Stepwise Image Registration*.
-This method is named SIR.
-It is currently under review by IEEE transactions on image processing.
+This is a matlab implementation for the SIR algorithm:
+- **Su Zhang, Wanjing Zhao, Xuying Hao, Yang Yang, and Cuntai Guan, "A Context-aware Locality Measure for Inlier Pool Enrichment in Stepwise Image Registration", IEEE Transactions on Image Processing, Dec 2019, DOI: 10.1109/TIP.2019.2961480**

-SIR is currently for 2-D image registration.
+SIR is currently for 2-D feature matching and image registration.
 It has yet been generalized to a point-set registration method.
-It can be taken as a progressively generalized version of the GLPM [1] with an improved continuous dissimilarity measure.
+It can be taken as a progressively generalized version of the GLPM [1] algorithm with an improved continuous dissimilarity measure.

 >[1] Ma, Jiayi, Junjun Jiang, Huabing Zhou, Ji Zhao, and Xiaojie Guo.
 "Guided locality preserving feature matching for remote sensing image registration."
 IEEE transactions on geoscience and remote sensing 56, no. 8 (2018): 4435-4447.